seandillon92/SculptPaint-Unity/README.md

 ![Demo](Docs/LavaDemo.gif)
 # SculptPaint-Unity
 Sculpting and Painting package for Unity Runtime.
-The purpose of the package is to allow quick prototyping visual effects by using world space painting and sculpting.
+Usefull for prototyping visual effects with world space painting and sculpting.

 ## Features
 ### **Painting**